 - A few lemon slices

-Heat 1 Tbsp lemon olive oil in a large skillet over medium heat and add the finely chopped onion.
+Heat 1 Tbsp lemon olive oil in a large skillet over low-to-medium heat and add the finely chopped onion.
 Cook until tender, three to five minutes, stirring often.
-Add capers if using, and cook three more minutes until onion is fully softened.
+Add capers, if using, and cook three more minutes until onion is fully softened.
 (If not using capers, add a few grinds of salt blend to enhance the sauce’s flavor.)
-Add the chopped tomatoes (or boxed/canned tomatoes and juice), organic marinara sauce and a dash of pepper juniper blend and bring to a simmer.
-For a less chunky sauce, skip the tomatoes and use the entire jar of marinara sauce.
+If using chopped tomatoes for more texture, add them to the onions with the organic marinara sauce and a dash of Pepper & Juniper Blend and bring to a simmer.
 Cook, stirring often, for 15 to 20 minutes until the sauce reduces and thickens.
+Add more marinara sauce until you reach desired consistency.
 Turn heat to very low and keep sauce warm while fish cooks.

 (If you’re making olive oil roasted potatoes on the side, you’ll want to get those in the oven before starting the fish.
 See recipe below.)

 In a large pan, add lemon slices to 2 inches of water and bring to a simmer over medium heat.
-Once water is simmering, carefully slide fish filets into pan.
+Once water is simmering, carefully slide fish fillets into pan.
 (If there’s not enough water to cover fish, add a little more.)
 Cook the fish for 10 minutes, or until the center of the fish is opaque and flakes easily with a fork.
 When fully cooked, remove fish from lemon water with a slotted spatula and place on top of warm tomato sauce in the skillet.
 Drizzle with lemon olive oil to finish.
 Garnish with finely chopped parsley and pepper juniper blend to taste.

-Serve fish directly from the skillet or spoon tomato sauce onto a plate and top with halibut filets.
+Serve fish directly from the skillet with tomato sauce, or spoon tomato sauce onto a plate and top with haddock fillets.

 On The Side